ksarisc/query-exporter/README.md

-# query-exporter
+# Query Exporter
-Simple tool in go to generate text file from database query
+This is a simple tool written in go to generate pipe separated text file from database query(ies).

 ### Configuration Sections
 * Database